 After the eclipse data collection itself was over, a further Google Form was devised and the link sent out to participants for feedback.
 (The questions asked are shown in the electronic supplementary material supporting this article.)
-The feedback form was divided into two sections: a first section contains general questions about the user such as their location, category and overall experience.
-A further section was schools-related, as we wanted to unveil the impact and legacy of the project beyond the data collection and quasi-live results as further explored by [7].
-The information obtained by this analysis was both quantitative and qualitative.
-A total of 31 responses were obtained between the 27th of March and the 30th of March.
-27 respondents identified as schools, 2 as general public, and 1 as other.
+The feedback form was divided into two sections.
+A first section contains general questions about the user, such as their location, category and overall experience.
+A further section was schools-related, as we wanted to unveil the impact and legacy of the project beyond the data collection and quasi-live results, as further explored by Barnard et al. [7].
+The information obtained from this analysis was both quantitative and qualitative.
+A total of 31 responses were obtained between 27 March and 30 March.
+Twenty-seven respondents were identified as schools, two as general public and one as other.